alisadeghiaghili/PrintWordCharByChar/README.md

 # PrintWordCharByChar
-Enter any word and it gonna  printed out word by word
+Enter any word and it gonna  printed out char by char